-An agency must allow suppliers sufficient time to respond to a Notice of Procurement.
+Explains that an agency must allow suppliers sufficient time to respond to a Notice of Procurement and the key factors to take into account when calculating sufficient time.

 - An agency must allow sufficient time for suppliers to respond to a Notice of Procurement (Rule 37).
 It must act in good faith and use sound judgement when calculating sufficient time.